ajy0127/soc2_report_reviewer/scripts/README.md

 ### Common Issues

-1. **"invalid ELF header" errors**: This indicates binary dependencies aren't compatible with the Lambda environment.
-Use one of the approaches above that builds dependencies in a Lambda-compatible environment.
+1. **"invalid ELF header" errors**:
+   - This indicates binary dependencies aren't compatible with the Lambda environment
+   - Solution: Use the recommended CloudFormation-managed Lambda Layer approach (`deploy_with_cf_layer.sh`) which builds dependencies in a Lambda-compatible environment

+2. **"RequestEntityTooLargeException"**:
-2. **"RequestEntityTooLargeException"**: The Lambda package is too large for direct upload.
-All scripts handle this by uploading to S3 first.
+   - The Lambda package is too large for direct upload
+   - Solution: All our deployment scripts handle this by uploading to S3 first and using Lambda Layers for dependencies

-3. **Missing dependencies**: Make sure all required packages are listed in `src/lambda/requirements.txt`.
+3. **Missing dependencies**:
+   - Make sure all required packages are listed in `src/lambda/requirements.txt`

+4. **Docker not running**:
+   - Error: "Cannot connect to the Docker daemon" or "Is the docker daemon running?"
+   - Solution: Start Docker Desktop before running the deployment script
-4. **Docker not running**: If you see "Cannot connect to the Docker daemon", make sure Docker Desktop is running or use the `--skip-layer` option with `deploy_with_cf_layer.sh` (though this may result in "invalid ELF header" errors).
+   - Alternative: If you can't use Docker, use the `--skip-layer` option with `deploy_with_cf_layer.sh`, but be aware this may result in "invalid ELF header" errors with binary dependencies

+### Docker Requirements Explained

+All of our deployment approaches use Docker to build Lambda-compatible binary dependencies.
+This is because:

+1. Lambda runs on Amazon Linux, which may differ from your local environment
+2. Binary dependencies like `pymupdf` and `ocrmypdf` need to be compiled for the correct platform
+3. Docker provides an isolated environment that matches the Lambda runtime

+The `deploy_with_cf_layer.sh` script (recommended) handles this by:
+- Building dependencies in a Docker container that matches the Lambda environment
+- Packaging them as a Lambda Layer
+- Uploading the Layer to S3
+- Referencing the Layer in CloudFormation
+- Keeping your function code separate from binary dependencies